-Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations 1 Dewan Hou Limited (DH sing Finance FL) NF-21/1/2022/01 Dated 31st March 2023 SA 200 Overall Objectives of the Independent Auditor & Conduct of Audit in accordance with standard on Auditing Para 14 to 16 Whether appointment of Audit firm as "Statutory Auditor for the Branches" was done in compliance with SA The appointment of the Audit Firm as "Statutory Auditor for the branches" was not done by the competent authority i.e. (shareholders).
+Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations 1 Dewan Hous Limited (DH sing Finance (FL) NF-21/1/2022/01 Dated 31st March 2023 SA 200 Overall Objectives of the Independent Auditor & Conduct of Audit in accordance with standard on Auditing Para 14 to 16 Whether appointment of Audit firm as "Statutory Auditor for the Branches" was done in compliance with SA The appointment of the Audit Firm as "Statutory Auditor for the branches" was not done by the competent authority i.e. (shareholders).
 On examination of the Audit File, it was observed that the EP did not verify compliance with section 139 of the Act regarding the appointment and accepted the invalid appointment letter that was issued by an "Authorised Signatory" without the approval of the Board and shareholders.
 Accordingly, both the appointment as "Statutory Auditor for the branches" and the "Independent Branch Auditors' Report" issued by the EP were invalid.
 The Code of Ethics, 2009, applicable to the EP require auditor to ensure professional competence, due care, integrity and professional behaviour in discharging his duties, which were lacking, as evidenced by his acceptance of an audit engagement that was legally invalid.
 In doing so.
 SA 210 Agreeing the terms of Engagement Para 11 Contents of Audit engagement SA 210 stipulates that the auditor shall agree to the terms of the audit engagement with management or Those Charged with Governance (TCWG) and that the agreed terms

-SA No. Ind Reference of Sr. Topic for Non Explanations No. AS No. SA / Ind AS Compliance Para of the audit engagement shall be recorded in an audit engagement letter or other suitable forms of a written agreement and shall include (a) the objective and scope of the audit of the financial statements: (b) the responsibilities of the auditor; (c) the responsibilities of management; (d) identification of the applicable financial reporting framework for the preparation of the financial statements; and (e) reference to the expected form and content of any reports to be issued by the auditor and a statement that there may be circumstances in which a report may differ from its expected form and content However.
-The EP was of the view that the same was provided in the appointment letter But on scrutinizing it was observed that all the terms as mentioned above were not presented in Appointment letter hence was a violation of this SA.
-SA 230 Audit Audit In terms of SA 230, the objective Documentation documentation of the auditor is to prepare Para 7 Para A5 documentation that provides a was not sufficient and appropriate record appropriately documented of the basis for the auditor's report; and evidence that the audit is planned and performed in accordance with SAs and applicable legal and regulatory requirements.
+Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations of the audit engagement shall be recorded in an audit engagement letter or other suitable forms of a written agreement and shall include (a) the objective and scope of the audit of the financial statements; (b) the responsibilities of the auditor; (c) the responsibilities of management; (d) identification of the applicable financial reporting framework for the preparation of the financial statements; and (e) reference to the expected form and content of any reports to be issued by the auditor and a statement that there may be circumstances in which a report may differ from its expected form and content However, The EP was of the view that the same was provided in that the same was provided in the appointment letter But on scrutinizing it was observed that all the terms as mentioned above were not presented in Appointment letter hence was a violation of this SA.
+SA 230 Audit Documentation Para 7 Para A5 Audit documentation was not appropriately documented In terms of SA 230, the objective of the auditor is to prepare documentation that provides a sufficient and appropriate record of the basis for the auditor's report; and evidence that the audit is planned and performed in accordance with SAs and applicable legal and regulatory requirements.
 As there were no audit evidence to indicate that the EP has performed audit procedures and documented the conclusion & Nature, timing &